Style-Promote/Pizza_Sales_Analysis_MySQL/README.md

 2. Analyse the cumulative revenue generated over time.
 3. Determine the top 3 most ordered pizza types based on revenue for each pizza category.

-NOTES
-To beautify to the query, select & Ctrl + B.

 Basic:
 1)	Retrieve the total number of orders placed.